Aiswor/Backdoor/README.md

 ### Program:

+An attempt is made to hide the backdoor by simulating a program that opens Firefox.
 This script starts an HTTP server on the specified port.
 It allows you to access the files in the directory where the script is located from a web browser.